Indigenous artist captures spirit of remembrance

 "I would hope that our Indigenous veterans' are proud of what I've done, and people, our communities, our next generation can look back to see what our uncles and aunties, our grandparents have all done to give us this beautiful country that we can breathe and walk freely.
 They fought for that for us," Kim shares.

-Since 2006, the annual RSL Queensland Indigenous Veterans’ Ceremony has recognised all Aboriginal and Torres Strait Islander peoples who have served in our armed forces.
+The annual Indigenous Veterans’ Ceremony recognises all Aboriginal and Torres Strait Islander peoples who have served in Australia’s armed forces.

 Join us in person or online to commemorate their invaluable contribution.